Okta’s enhanced smart card auth helps keep gov resources safe

 Nearly two decades ago, the U.S. Homeland Security Presidential Directive 12 (HSPD-12) established a new identity policy for federal employees and contractors.
 Its goal was a strong, government-wide approach to secure both physical and logical access.
 Today, the Personal Identity Verification (PIV) and Common Access Card (CAC) standards are prevalent throughout the U.S. government because they provide strong, phishing-resistant authentication that meets the requirements under the Federal Zero Trust Strategy.
 And Okta supports both.

 PIV/CAC cards can be cumbersome for end users, who must insert them into card readers during authentication.
 Our customers in the U.S. government seek the same rigorous security combined with the seamless user experience they’ve come to expect from Okta.
-To that end, we're thrilled to announce that Okta now supports Smart Cards as an authenticator, available for Early Access (EA).
+To that end, we're thrilled to announce that Okta now supports Smart Cards as an authenticator, now Generally Available (GA).

 Introducing The Okta Smart Card Authenticator

 This highly anticipated feature allows customers to use PIV/CAC cards as an authenticator.
 It provides customers the flexibility to use PIV/CAC cards to safeguard their most critical assets and to accept less stringent authenticators for other resources — minimizing friction to their end users.
 Specifically, admins can now:

 - Require PIV/CAC cards as an MFA authenticator for sensitive apps, while allowing lower assurance authenticators for less sensitive ones.

 - Enforce PIV/CAC cards for specific user group(s) while providing non-PIV/CAC card holders, such as military families or international mission partners and contractors, access via alternative authenticators.
 This prevents shadow IT and information-sharing workarounds.